It\^o versus H\"anggi-Klimontovich: Applications and Difficulties

 \subsection{Kinetic energy of a two Langevin particle system}

 Consider a system of two independent Langevin particles.
 The velocities of the particles, denoted by $U_t$ and $V_t$, obey the stochastic differential equation system

 where $B_t$ and $W_t$ are independent Brownian motions both defined in $(\Omega,\mathcal{F},(\mathcal{F}_t)_{t\geq 0},\mathbb{P})$.
+Note that particles with independent velocities can be used as the starting point for the study of the properties of real gases \cite{lente2025direction}.
 Such as in the case of a single particle, the parameters $m, \gamma, \sigma >0$.
 From equation ~\eqref{system_langevin} it follows that both particles are immersed in the same medium and possess the same mass.
 The kinetic energy of the system, which in this case we denote by $\widetilde{K}_t$, is given by

 As done previously, we will obtain the stochastic differential equations that govern the evolution of $\widetilde{K}_t$ under the three different interpretations of noise.
 To that end, consider the stochastic differential $\mathrm{d}\widetilde{K}_t=\frac{1}{2}\,m(\mathrm{d}U_t^2+\mathrm{d}V_t^2)$ along with Itô lemma and system \eqref{system_langevin}, to find out that